SAIT is dedicated to your success. Tutoring Services offers a wide variety of supports and resources to help you reach your academic goals.

 - your program of study at SAIT

-- the reason for submission
+- the reason for submitting your paper/assignment

 Some SAIT courses are known for having high drop, withdrawal and fail (DWF) rates.
 If you are taking any of these courses, check out our evening tutorials.
 During these sessions, the tutorial instructor will review challenging course concepts in a structured classroom setting.
 No registration is necessary.